Disease of despair: History

 Mortality and morbidity rates in the United States have been decreasing for decades.
 Between 1970 and 2013, mortality rates for middle-aged Americans fell by 44% and morbidity was on a decline even among the elderly.
 After 1998, mortality rates in other rich countries have been declining by 2% a year.
 Midlife mortality fell by more than 200 per 100,000 for Black non-Hispanics and by more than 60 per 100,000 for Hispanics during the 1998–2013 period.

 The AIDS epidemic in the US was brought under control.
-In 2018, 37,968 people received an HIV diagnosis in the USA and its 6 dependent areas, which is an overall 7% decrease compared with the year 2014.
+In 2018, 37,968 people received an HIV diagnosis in the US and its 6 dependent areas, which is an overall 7% decrease compared with the year 2014.
 In 2017, cardiovascular disease and cancer, the two biggest killers in middle age, were on a decline, even though escalating obesity remained uncontrolled.
 Despite all of these satisfactory numbers, the White non-Hispanic population exhibited an increase in premature deaths, especially in those caused by suicide, drug overdose and alcoholic liver disease.

 There were two main factors driving this trend.
 The 2017 data showed that the US White non-Hispanic population significantly differed from populations in other countries.
 For example, in 2015, drug, alcohol and suicide mortality was more than two times higher among US White non-Hispanics, in comparison to people from the United Kingdom, Sweden or Australia.
 In comparison to US Black non-Hispanics, the mortality and morbidity rates were lower.
 In 2017, the gap between these groups was narrowing quickly.
 For people aged 30–34, the difference between these two ethnicities was almost completely diminished.